hpe-dev-incubator/hpe-dev-portal/content/blog/making-ai-a-reality.md

 ## Next Steps

 Building effective AI systems also requires efficient access to data.
 AI is only as good as the data used to train its models, and [HPE Ezmeral Data Fabric](https://www.hpe.com/us/en/software/data-fabric.html) provides multi-API direct global access to data.
 H2O Driverless AI, for example, can access data stored in the HPE Ezmeral Data Fabric *directly,* without having to copy it out to another system.
-Furthermore, HPE Ezmeral Data Fabric is the core data layer in the [HPE Ezmeral Container Platform](https://www.hpe.com/us/en/solutions/container-platform.html) for cloud-native and distributed non-cloud native applications.
+Furthermore, HPE Ezmeral Data Fabric is the core data layer in the [HPE Ezmeral Runtime Enterprise](https://www.hpe.com/us/en/software/ezmeral-runtime.html) for cloud-native and distributed non-cloud native applications.
 Containerization of AI applications is a big advantage in being able to train, deploy and run AI models in predictable environments that you can easily control.
 H2O Driverless AI has been tested and [validated for compatibility](https://www.hpe.com/us/en/software/marketplace/h2o.html) with the HPE Ezmeral Container platform.